ericoc/seizures.ericoc.com/readme.md

 The data is collected on the device and sent in a JSON payload to this application's `/add` end-point, where it is processed and stored in PostgreSQL using SQLAlchemy.

-With latitude and longitude, I use the Google Maps JavaScript API.
+With latitude and longitude, I use Leaflet.
 This allows me to precisely map where each one of my seizures took place, and list them by time on this mobile-friendly website for later review/analysis.